-Vector Institute’s latest Ontario AI snapshot finds that Ontario’s AI ecosystem continued to grow in size and strength in 2020-21, responding nimbly and effectively to the challenges posed by the COVID-19 pandemic.
+The Vector Institute’s latest Ontario AI snapshot finds that Ontario’s AI ecosystem continued to strengthen in 2021-22, attracting new investment, creating and retaining significantly more AI jobs, and developing new AI talent.

 Among this year’s report highlights:

-- AI is playing an increasingly pivotal role in Ontario business.
-More than half (51%, up from 44%) of business executives surveyed say that AI plays a strategically important role in achieving their company’s business objectives or that their company has implemented a formal AI strategy within all business units.
+- Ontario business leaders say AI plays a critically important role.
+51% of business executives surveyed say that AI plays a strategically important role in achieving their company’s business objectives or that their company has implemented a formal AI strategy within all business units.

 Read the report to learn more about the state of the Ontario AI ecosystem.